 Acne can be a complicated thing.
 I think we all know that the cause of acne can be related to many different factors such as stress, hormones, hygiene, and even genetics.

 I tried a lot of things back then but nothing seemed to work.
-I tried BC pills, a crazy apple-only diet, over-the-counter acne creams, acne face washes, infomercial acne systems, and even a low dose of blood pressure medicine—all with little to no success.
-I knew that I really needed to make some big changes because, as I am sure you know, acne is depressing.
+I tried BC pills, (a crazy) apple-only diet, over-the-counter acne creams, acne face washes, infomercial acne systems, and even a low dose of blood pressure medicine per a dermatologist—all with little to no success.
+But I wasn't willing to give up on finding a solution because, as I am sure you know, acne is depressing.

 That is why I am sharing with you my secret regimen and products to getting rid of acne.

-So let’s start with the basics: Your at-home routines
+So let’s start with the basics: Your at-home routines, products, diet, & stress

 1. Personal Hygiene.
 Be Clean. - If you never wash your face or you use the smelly hand towel to dry it, there’s a good chance that this is a contributing factor.
 You should be washing your face (at least at the end of the day) and making sure that everything that comes in contact with your face is clean.
 As you get rid of your acne you can be a little less strict in this category, but in the beginning be as clean as you possibly can.
 That means clean hands before you touch your face.
 Use a clean face towel that is only for your face.
 Clean your cosmetic tools before each use.
 Change your pillow case regularly, etc.